Table of Contents

 Substitutes and Adjustments for Dietary Restrictions

 By understanding the essential ingredients, you can confidently customize swamp soup to suit your taste and dietary needs.
+Feel free to customize your swamp soup.

 Preparing the Base